karlseguin/the-little-redis-book/en/redis.md

 * The command and its parameters

 The slow log is maintained in memory, so running it in production, even with a low threshold, shouldn't be a problem.
-By default it will track the last 1024 logs.
+By default it will track the last 1024 log entries.

 ## Sort

 One of Redis' most powerful commands is `sort`.
-It lets you sort the values within a list, set or sorted set (sorted sets are ordered by score, not the members within the set).
+It lets you sort the values within a list, set, or sorted set (sorted sets are ordered by score, not the members within the set).
 In its simplest form, it allows us to do:

 	rpush users:leto:guesses 5 9 10 2 4 10 19 2
 	sort users:leto:guesses

-Which will return the values sorted from lowest to highest.
+This will return the values sorted from lowest to highest.
 Here's a more advanced example:

 	sadd friends:ghanima leto paul chani jessica alia duncan sort friends:ghanima limit 0 3 desc alpha

-The above command shows us how to page the sorted records (via `limit`), how to return the results in descending order (via `desc`) and how to sort lexicographically instead of numerically (via `alpha`).
+The above command shows us how to page the sorted records (via `limit`), how to return the results in descending order (via `desc`), and how to sort lexicographically instead of numerically (via `alpha`).

 The real power of `sort` is its ability to sort based on a referenced object.
-Earlier we showed how lists, sets and sorted sets are often used to reference other Redis objects.
+Earlier we showed how lists, sets, and sorted sets are often used to reference other Redis objects.
 The `sort` command can dereference those relations and sort by the underlying value.
 For example, say we have a bug tracker which lets users watch issues.
 We might use a set to track the issues being watched:

 	sadd watch:leto 12339 1382 338 9338